Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Time consistency : sufficient conditions and (counter) examples

 \subsection{Sufficient conditions for weak time consistency}

 In this section, we provide simple sufficient conditions for the weak time consistency of Problem (\ref{invent-1}).
-Our condition is essentially equal to monotonicity of the associated base-stock constants.
+Our condition is essentially equivalent to monotonicity of the associated base-stock constants.
 Intuitively, in this case the inventory manager can always order up to the optimal inventory level with which to enter the next time period, irregardless of previously realized demand.
-Thus any potential for the adversary to take advantage of previously realized demand information in the multistage-dynamic formulation is ``masked" by the fact that the actual attained inventory level will always be this idealized level, under both formulations.
-We note that several previous works have identified monotonicity of base-stock levels as a condition which causes various inventory problems to become tractable, in a variety of settings (cf. \cite{Veinott65,IV,Zi}).
+Thus any potential for the adversary to take advantage of previously realized demand information in the distributionally robust DP formulation is ``masked" by the fact that the actual attained inventory level will always be this idealized level, under both formulations.
+We note that several previous works have identified monotonicity of base-stock levels as a condition which causes various inventory problems to become tractable, in a variety of settings (cf. \cite{Veinott65,IV}, \cite{Jagannathan78}, \cite{Zi}).
+In particular, \cite{Jagannathan78} studied a similar distributionally robust inventory model with moment constraints and identified monotonicity of base-stock levels as a sufficient condition for a myopic base-stock policy to be optimal.
+For completeness of the paper (as well as use in the later proofs), we state a variant of the results of \cite{Jagannathan78} in this section and include a proof in the appendix.

 We begin by providing a different (but equivalent) formulation for Problem (\ref{invent-1}), in which all relevant instances of $y_t$ are rewritten in terms of the appropriate $x_t$ functions, as this will clarify the precise structure of the relevant cost-to-go functions.
 As a notational convenience, let $c_{T+1} = 0$, in which case we define